chizzletaz/BakeAndBinge/Testing.md

 ![edit delete buttons image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/edit-delete-recipe.png)

 **4. As a regular user, I want to contact the site owner in case I have questions or remarks.**
- —> contact page.
 - The navbar has a link to the contact page.
 ![contact link image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/contact-link.png)
 - On the contact page, the user can fill in the form to contact the site owner.

 **5. As a regular user, I want to be able to rate other recipes.**
 This is a feature left to implement.

 **6. As a regular user, I want to be able to save other people's recipes.**
 This is a feature left to implement.

 **7. As a regular user, I want to be able to share recipes.**
 This is a feature left to implement.

 **8. As a regular user, I want to get the latest news and updates.**